BenjaminKarasik28/Post-It-App/README.md

 - CSS for styling and layout

-- Javascript for Listners for event handling, DOM manipulation, Communication with backend API, Ajax fetch
+- Vanilla Javascript & Listeners for event handling, DOM manipulation, Communication with the backend API, Ajax fetch calls

 ### Methodology